 The music of Joel Love explores an eclectic mix of genres, from short video pieces to works for chamber and large ensembles.
 It creates colorful landscapes of sound through the use of image, melody, and extended tonality, and seeks to reveal the connection between music and spirituality.

 Joel was recently commissioned to compose a new work, Lightscape, for the opening of light artist James Turrell's The Color Inside.
 Joel is the only two-time winner of the PARMA Recordings Composition Competition, which selected Lux and Synchronicity in Purple Minor for publication in their 2013 and 2012 Anthology, respectively.
 In May of 2013, Aurora Borealis was selected as a finalist in the 3rd International Franck Ticheli Composition Contest.
 In 2010, Real Fiction received a Compositional Excellence Citation by the New York Youth Symphony in 2010.
 In 2009, while Joel was pursuing his M.M. in Houston, Joel was one of the first young artists with Da Camera of Houston presented Joel with an Aspiring Artist Award and the commission of Just One Person.

-His film scores include the documentary film Stitched, official selection at the 2011 Carmel Art and Film Festival, as well as several short films, including Kidfellas, “Best Musical Score” at Houston’s 2011 48-Hour Film Project.
+His film scores include the documentary film Stitched, official selection at the 2011 Carmel Art and Film Festival, as well as a short film Kidfellas, “Best Musical Score” at Houston’s 2011 48-Hour Film Project.
 Last year, Joel's score for Socks in the City won honorable mention for Best Musical Score at New York City's 48-Hour Film Project.
 Other notable collaborations with artists from other disciplines feature a city-wide public art exhibit with artist Karyn Olivier, Inboud: Houston, and a 3-month installation by Prince V. Thomas, On Joy, On Sorrow at the Houston Center for Photography, praised by the Houston Chronicle as ”a beautiful piece that feels cleansing to watch”.